About Habitat for Humanity of Northwest Indiana

 Our Local Chapter

 Habitat for Humanity of Northwest Indiana was formed in July 1986.
-As of January 1, 2013, there are over 57 Habitat homes located in Lake County, Indiana.
+As of July 1, 2019 HFH, has served 109 working families in Lake County, Indiana.
 Building on donated land, with donated funds and constructed with volunteer labor, our mission is to provide affordable housing opportunities to those in need.

-The ReStore opened in March 2005 at 6114 W. Ridge Road in Gary and will help to make the above and future building projects possible.
-There are currently Habitat ReStores throughout the United States.
+We operate two ReStore’s in Griffith and Merrillville.
+Both of which help to make current and future building projects possible.
 A Habitat ReStore is a retail outlet recycling overstocked, discontinued, new and used building materials, appliances and gently used home furnishings donated by manufacturers, store contractors and individuals.
 These donated items are sold at a fraction of normal prices to the public.
 All revenue from sales goes to the local affiliate in support of its building program.